OpenBCI/Documentation/website/docs/GettingStarted/Boards/01-Cyton_Getting_Started_Guide.md

 1. OpenBCI Cyton Board
 2. OpenBCI Dongle
-3. OpenBCI Gold Cup Electrodes and Ten20 Paste
+3. Electrodes and cables, such as OpenBCI Gold Cup Electrodes and Ten20 Paste
 4. Lithium battery and charger OR 6V battery pack (AA batteries not included)
 5. Optional: (x4) plastic feet for board stabilization.
 Not needed if you have a board case